 4.2.2 BAP entities

-On the IAB-node, the BAP sublayer contains one BAP entity at the MT function and a separate collocated BAP entity at the DU function.On the IAB-donor-DU, the BAP sublayer contains only one BAP entity.
+On the IAB-node, the BAP sublayer contains one BAP entity at the MT function and possibly a separate collocated BAP entity at the DU function.
+A mobile IAB-node may have two logical DU functions, as defined in TS 38.401 [6], in which case one common BAP entity at the MT function can support the two logical DU functions.
+A mobile IAB-node (like any IAB-node without descendant IAB-node) has no BAP entity at the DU function.
+On the IAB-donor-DU, the BAP sublayer contains only one BAP entity.
 Each BAP entity has a transmitting part and a receiving part.

 NOTE: The modelling of BAP entities does not restrict internal implementation of IAB-nodes, i.e. the exact modelling of BAP sublayer may vary for different IAB-node implementations.